guardian/commercial-canaries/README.md

 When you are logged into the AWS account for frontend via [Janus](https://janus.gutools.co.uk/) you can see more detailed status information or the raw output from the Lambda run that failed.
 A [combined dashboard of the status checks](https://eu-west-1.console.aws.amazon.com/cloudwatch/home?region=eu-west-1#dashboards:name=Commercial-Canaries;start=PT3H) is also available.

-You can also find it the status by logging into the frontend AWS console, and navigating to CloudWatch > Application Monitoring > Synthetics Canaries, although this is region-by-region and you'll switch regions at the top of the screen to see each one.
+You can also find it the status by logging into the frontend AWS console, and navigating to CloudWatch > Application Monitoring > Synthetics Canaries, although this is region-by-region and you'll need to switch regions at the top of the screen to see each one.

 ### Requirements